 - Lastly, be aware if they have a poor attitude about less technical employees.
 You want them to be able to work well with others and not have an attitude of superiority.

 ONLC specializes in IT training and has been instrumental in helping companies keep their IT staff knowledgeable and up to date on required technology practices and certifications for over 30 years.
-We have more than 300 remote training classrooms around the country, small class sizes, certified instructors and remote classroom instruction options for interruption-free learning.
+We have hundreds of remote training classrooms around the country, small class sizes, certified instructors and remote classroom instruction options for interruption-free learning.
 Check us out today!